-Geography imposes an organization to activities and, consequently, a spatial structure.
-Inversely, the spatial structure influences geography.
+Transportation imposes an organization on activities and a spatial structure.
+Inversely, the spatial structure influences transportation.

 1. The Spatial Organization of Transportation

 The spatial organization relies on two dimensions that underline that uniformity rarely exists.
 The first relates to spatial differentiation, where attributes such as location, size, and density illustrate inequalities in the distribution of features such as population or resources.
-This differentiation is the outcome of a cumulative process of spatial accumulation as several elements of the spatial structure, such as urban areas, accumulate population and infrastructures at different rates and densities.
+This differentiation results from a cumulative process of spatial accumulation as several elements of the spatial structure, such as urban areas, accumulate population and infrastructures at different rates and densities.
 The second relates to spatial interactions where flows illustrate inequalities in the characteristics of origins and destinations.

 Transportation not only favors economic development but also has an impact on spatial organization.
 Throughout history, transport networks have structured space at different scales.
 The fragmentation of production and consumption, the locational specificities of resources, labor, and markets generate a wide array of people and freight flows.
 The structure of these flows in terms of origin, destination, and routing are closely related to spatial organization.
 Space shapes transport as much as transport shapes space, which is a salient example of the reciprocity of transportation and its geography.
 This reciprocity can be articulated over two points:

 - Reciprocity to locations.
 This relationship concerns the transport system and the impacts it has on locations.
-Since the transport system is composed of nodes and links as well as the flows they are supporting, the spatial organization of this system is a core defining component of the spatial structure.
+Since the transport system is composed of nodes and links as well as the flows they support, the spatial organization of this system is a core defining component of the spatial structure.
 Transportation, by its physicality, shapes the spatial structure.
 Even if the streets are not the city, they shape its organization in terms of locations, orientations, and relations.
 The same applies to maritime shipping networks, which are not international trade but reflect the spatial organization of the global economy.